Strangemother/polypoint/docs/text-labels.md

 # Text and Labels

-RawText: No Styling, no rotation.
+**RawText**: No Styling, no rotation.
 Fill and Stroke using the global styles.

 + No rotation
 + No custom styling

-Label: Text without the extras, using the global ctx styles.
+**Label**: Text without the extras, using the global ctx styles.

 + can have rotation
 + Not custom styled by default

-Text: Text with styles - a builtin font styler, designed to enable these upon render.
+**Text**: Text with styles - a builtin font styler, designed to enable these upon render.

 + can have rotation
 + Custom styling
     + Has an internal point list

-Char: A single character, with measurements.
+**Char**: A single character, with measurements.

 + can rotate
 + Custom styling

 ```js
 t = new Text(settings)